pqina/filepond/README.md

 ### Browser Compatibility

-FilePond is compatible with a wide range of desktop and mobile browsers, the oldest explicitely supported browser is IE11, for best cross browser support add [FilePond Polyfill](https://github.com/pqina/filepond-polyfill) to your project.
+FilePond is compatible with a wide range of desktop and mobile browsers, the oldest explicitely supported browser is IE11, for best cross browser support add [FilePond Polyfill](https://github.com/pqina/filepond-polyfill) and a [Promises polyfill](https://github.com/stefanpenner/es6-promise) to your project.

 ### Plugins